comettimvitor/Order-Totem/README.md

 # Multithreading
 Is a tchenique that allows a program or operating system to handle multiple requests or user at once, without require multiple copies of the program.
 Is related to the concept of concurrency and paralelism.

--Concurrency refers to executing multiple tasks at the same time.
+- Concurrency refers to executing multiple tasks at the same time.
--Paralelism refers to executing multiple tasks simultaneously on different processing cores.
+- Paralelism refers to executing multiple tasks simultaneously on different processing cores.

 # Order Totem
 Totem for orders using multithreading concept.